Vestigialmars5/TMS-Project/PROCESS_DOCUMENTATION.md

 Apr 17
 I'm going to start marking dates for easier reference to my progress.
 Right now I'm going very slow and changing a lot of things, but learning for future projects.

+Apr 22
+Research about blueprints, I'm trying to figure out where to put what.
+For example my routing for thing like index, dashboard in routing, should I manage all routes in one file?
+Should I have separate files for different routes?